Meredith Grey: Storylines

-Meanwhile, Meredith and Derek's marriage becomes strained as Derek accepts an offer from the U.S. president to participate in the Brain Mapping Initiative.
-He receives an offer to head the project itself in Washington D.C., meaning that he would have to be based there permanently.
-Meredith puts her foot down as she does not want to uproot their young family to move across the country for his career at the sacrifice of her own.
-They begin a series of on-and-off arguments and "cold wars" over their careers.
-Meredith ultimately encourages Derek to go to Washington, and Derek promptly leaves.
-Meredith then proceeds to lean on her friends for support as she begins living life as a single parent while simultaneously maintaining a streak of successful surgeries with no patient-losses.
-During a phone call with Derek, Meredith and Derek agree to work things out after she tells him that she did not want them to become "one of those couples", and he reciprocates, saying that he misses her.
-She privately admits to Alex that she has realized that she could live independently of Derek but chooses not to.
+Meanwhile, Meredith and Derek's marriage becomes strained.
+She does not want to uproot their young family to move across the country for his career at the sacrifice of her own.
+Meredith ultimately encourages Derek to go work in Washington, D.C., and he promptly leaves.
+Meredith proceeds to lean on her friends for support while simultaneously maintaining a streak of successful surgeries with no patient losses.
+Meredith and Derek agree to work things out over the phone.
+Meredith privately admits to Alex that she has realized that she could live independently of Derek, but chooses not to.

-Just as Meredith and Derek begin to rekindle their relationship, Derek is suddenly killed in a car accident while en route to the airport to catch a flight for one final meeting in D.C.
-He is taken to an understaffed hospital, which reluctantly takes him in despite not being a trauma center.
-The doctors fail to recognize his head injury in time.
-Derek is declared brain dead, and Meredith must go to the medical center to consent to remove him from life support.
-She tells Penny Blake (Samantha Sloyan), the intern assigned to Derek, that every doctor has "that one" patient who dies on their watch and haunts them forever and "that one will make you work harder, and they make you better."

-After Derek's death, Meredith returns to Grey Sloan Memorial to inform the others of his passing.
-Following the funeral service, Meredith impulsively packs up her belongings and leaves with the children to an undisclosed location.
-Months pass by while her friends and family are unaware of her whereabouts.
-Eventually, parallels show similarities in Meredith's and Ellis' lives: both have lost the love of their life, both run away from Seattle following their loss, and both eventually give birth to a daughter.
-Meredith names her newborn daughter Ellis after her mother.
-Having listed Alex as her emergency contact, he meets her at the hospital after delivering baby Ellis.
-With the support of Alex, Meredith returns to Seattle with the children and is later appointed Chief of General Surgery by Bailey.
-She sells the "dream house" and moves back to her mother's house, having purchased it back from Alex, and lives there with Maggie and Amelia Shepherd (Caterina Scorsone), her sister-in-law.
-The three are pushed to learn how to more effectively communicate, support one another, and functionally live as sisters.
+Just as Meredith and Derek begin to rekindle their relationship, Derek is suddenly killed in a car accident.
+He is declared brain dead at an understaffed hospital, and Meredith consents to removing him from life support.
+Following the funeral service, Meredith impulsively packs up her belongings and leaves with the children for Boston.
+Months pass by with parallels showing similarities in Meredith's and Ellis' lives; Meredith eventually give birth to a daughter alone like Ellis did.
+She names her newborn daughter after her mother.
+With Alex's support, she returns to Seattle with the children and is later appointed Chief of General Surgery by Bailey.
+She sells the "dream house" and moves back to her mother's house where she lives with Maggie and Amelia Shepherd (Caterina Scorsone), her sister-in-law that she considers as much of a sister as Maggie.